8 Easy Ways To Avoid Post Workout Acne

 This might seem like a no-brainer, but I’m actually surprised at how often this happens, and so it needs to be said.
 Change into a fresh and clean set of clothes for every workout.
 Putting on dirty clothes full of dried sweat and bacteria is a shortcut to a new breakout.

 Wipe Off Shared Equipment Before Use

-When at the gym wipe off any shared equipment, like benches before and after using.
+When at the gym, wipe off any shared equipment, like benches, before and after use.
 The dried sweat, dirt, and oil of multiple people can make any shared equipment a nasty breeding ground for acne-causing bacteria.
-Yoga mats should be cleaned after each and every class.
-As well as helmets, shoulder pads and guards after every sports practice or game.
+Yoga mats should be cleaned after each and every class—as well as helmets, shoulder pads, and guards after every sports practice or game.

-If you enjoy taking your workout outdoors, be sure to thoroughly cover exposed skin with sunblock.
-Exposing any current blemishes to the sun can cause hyperpigmentation that will take even longer to heal and fade.
-Look for an oil-free formula that says “non-comedogenic” or “won’t clog pores”.
+If you enjoy taking your workout outdoors, be sure to cover exposed skin with sunblock thoroughly.
+Exposing any current blemishes to the sun can cause hyperpigmentation that will take longer to heal and fade.
+Look for an oil-free formula that says “non-comedogenic” or “won’t clog pores.”

 Post Workout Shower

 Always change out of sweaty workout clothes ASAP.
 Take a shower, wash your face, and soap up well to rinse away all the acne-causing bacteria.
 If you are unable to shower immediately, you should, at the very least, wash your face with a salicylic acid-based cleanser.
 And wipe your shoulders, back, and other acne-prone areas, with salicylic acid pads.
 This will remove any dirt and oil from your skin and keep your pores clear.